 Overall, however, the most common starting industry for our founders was technology, with 48% beginning their career in this sector.
 The typical trend is that founders move straight into these roles after graduating from university, but they rarely eclipse entry-level roles.
 Even Apple visionary Steve Jobs started working life as a low-level technician at Atari.

 Finance was another notable starting industry for the founders on our list; 12% broke into roles in banks, trusts and finance firms.
 For example, William Shu (Deliveroo), James Park (Fitbit) and Mark Gainey (Strava) all got their start in the finance sector, which gave them the business know-how to drive their companies to fiscal success.

 The bottom line

 So, there you have it - there is no right or wrong way to start your career.
 Is there a 'best age' to start your own tech business, though?

 From consumer goods to transport, the founders in our data set began their careers in a range of different sectors, not all relevant to their eventual goal.
 The most important factor was the experience they collated and then transferred to the running of their soon-to-be successful companies.

 Think you’ve got what it takes to following the footsteps of these famous founders?
 Well, you’ll need a work space to match your ambition – and that’s where Bruntwood SciTech come in.
-Visit the SciTech homepage to find the nearest science and tech facilities that can kickstart your company.
+Find the nearest science and tech facilities that can kickstart your company.